-- 6.1 A nil value entry should only be considered where the works are substantial and dictate that the premises are not capable of beneficial occupation. - 6.2 Care must be taken to ensure that any pertinents (including ground or car parking areas) are treated correctly and that no other use is being made of the property. - 6.3 Where the character of a property is being altered, and the associated works have commenced and are substantial (normally structural), a nil value entry may be appropriate unless use is being made of the property for another purpose. - 6.4 Where the works involve making properties unum quid and the associated works have commenced and are substantial (usually structural), a nil value entry may be appropriate unless use is being made of the property for another purpose.
-The subjects may require to be combined to form a single entry in the Valuation Roll.
-Where multiple subjects are formed from a single unum quid, these can often be in a lettable state with little or no adaptation required. - 6.5 It has become commonplace for varying degrees of 'soft-strip' works to be carried out, with the actual redevelopment work happening many months, or sometimes many years down the line.
-Under no circumstances should a subject have a nil value attributed to it where the only works done are soft-stripping of the existing subject. - 6.6 A detailed schedule of works should be obtained.
-Photographs should be sought and a full note of any alterations should be made.
-Where it is not clear that substantive works have commenced, a follow up survey should be scheduled for a later date.
+- 5.4.
+Where re-fitting takes place and the works are of such significance/over an extensive period of time and an allowance is merited after reviewing the tone evidence, consideration needs to be given to the level of that allowance.
+Local VAC decisions may assist a valuer in estimating an appropriate adjustment if there is a lack of any comparative evidence available.
+The LVAC have held that a subject undergoing alteration and improvement continues to have value2. - 5.5.
+Note, the Valuation Roll should not be altered from when Planning or Building Warrant approval was obtained, nor from when a contractor was secured.
+The date from when substantive works started is the relevant date for altering the Valuation Roll.
+Staff should remember to monitor the position for completion of the works and alter the Valuation Roll again following completion.
+In determining what constitutes substantive works, regard should be had to what rateable items are being removed, and to the works and timescales involved.
+For example, a simple re-decoration will not affect value, whereas the removal of an entire fit out (including electrics/heating/ventilation etc.) could affect value. - 6.
+Works involving significant structural alteration, a change of use, incorporation with another property(s) or separation from another property - 6.1.
+Reference should be made to section 4.2 concerning the difference between re-development and refurbishment. - 6.2.
+Accordingly, a nil value entry should only be considered where the works are significant and involve structural alterations which dictate that the premises are not capable of beneficial occupation. - 6.3.
+Care must be taken to ensure that any pertinents (including ground or car parking areas) are treated correctly and that no other use is being made of the property. - 6.4.
+Where the character of a property is being altered, Planning Permission has been granted for a change of use, and the associated works have commenced and are substantial, a nil value entry may be appropriate unless use is being made of the property for another purpose. - 6.5.
+Where the works involve making properties unum quid and the associated works have commenced and are substantial, a nil value entry may be appropriate unless use is being made of the property for another purpose.
+The subjects should be combined to form a single entry in the Valuation Roll from the date they are occupied as a single entry. - 6.6.
+It has become commonplace for varying degrees of 'soft-strip'3 works to be carried out, with the actual redevelopment work happening many months, or sometimes many years down the line.
+Under no circumstances should a subject have a nil value attributed to it where the only works done are soft-stripping of the existing subject. - 6.7.
+A detailed schedule of works should be obtained.
+During inspection, photographs must be taken and a full note of any alterations should be made.
+Where it is not clear that substantive works have commenced, a follow up inspection should be scheduled for a later date.